jonocarroll/jarl/docs/rules/assignment.md

 # assignment
 ## What it does

-Checks for usage of `=` as assignment operator.
+Checks for consistency of assignment operator.

 ## Why is this bad?

-This is not "bad" strictly speaking since in most cases using `=` and `<-` is equivalent.
+In most cases using `=` and `<-` is equivalent.
 Some very popular packages use `=` without problems.

-Nonetheless, `<-` is more popular and this rule may be useful to avoid mixing both operators in a codebase.
+This rule only ensures the consistency of the assignment operator in a project.

+Note that Jarl doesn't force you to use `<-` as assignment operator, it simply uses it as default.
+To use `=` as the preferred operator:

+- in the CLI (temporary change), use `--assignment-op "="`;
+- in `jarl.toml` (permanent change): set `assignment = "="`.

 ## Example